BIOTEST PHARMACEUTICALS CORPORATION

 MONITORING, AUDITING, COMMUNICATION AND CORRECTIVE ACTION

-On an ongoing basis, the Deputy General Counsel will monitor updated laws and guidance, including OIG publications, to comply with any revised or additional applicable requirements.
+On an ongoing basis, the General Counsel will monitor updated laws and guidance, including OIG publications, to comply with any revised or additional applicable requirements.
 BPC will conduct an annual audit, consistent with the OIG’s guidelines to monitor BPC’s compliance with this Program and applicable laws.

 BPC has an "open door policy" that permits any employee to discuss any concern, problem or complaint directly with senior personnel of the company.
-BPC Employees may report any suspected misconduct to their supervisor, the Senior Director (of) Human Resources or the Deputy General Counsel for review and resolution, as applicable.
+BPC Employees may report any suspected misconduct to their supervisor, the Vice President, Human Resources or the General Counsel for review and resolution, as applicable.
 Additionally, BPC maintains a confidential employee hotline available seven days a week, twenty-four hours a day, for the anonymous reporting by employees of suspected misconduct.
 BPC management will promptly investigate alleged violations of this Program.
 Responses may include appropriate corrective measures and reports to relevant governmental authorities.
 BPC Employees will be required to cooperate fully with any investigations.

 No BPC Employee who reports suspected misconduct will be retaliated against or otherwise disciplined by BPC for making such report.
 A BPC Employee’s failure to comply with this Program may result in discipline up to and including termination.
 Enforcement and discipline will be at the sole discretion of BPC.